Florida Atlantic vs. Old Dominion NCAA Football Odds, Plays and Insights | November 13, 2021

 - Florida Atlantic and its opponents have combined to score more than 48.5 points in four of nine games this season.

-- Old Dominion's games have gone over 48.5 points in seven of nine chances this season.
+- Old Dominion has combined with its opponents to score more than 48.5 points in seven of nine games this season.

-- Saturday's over/under is 5.6 points lower than the two team's combined 54.1 points per game average.

-- These two squads surrender a combined 51.5 points per game, 3.0 more than this contest's over/under.

-- The Owls and their opponents have scored an average of 52.4 points per game in 2021, 3.9 more than Saturday's total.
+- The combined points per game average of the two teams, 54.1, is 5.6 points greater than Saturday's over/under.

+- This contest's total is 3.0 points under the 51.5 these two squads combine to give up per game in 2021.

-- The 48.5-point over/under for this game is 7.3 points below the 55.8 points per game average total in Monarchs games this season.
+- The 55.8 PPG average total in Monarchs games this season is 7.3 points more than this game's over/under.

 Florida Atlantic Stats and Trends